+- 24. Health & Safety.
+Within three (3) months of ratification, Swedish Medical Center will convene a special meeting to discuss safety concerns related to floor-care chemical exposure, Chemo and other drug handling, surgical plume cases and radiology practices.
+The Union and impacted employees will be invited to attend.
+At this meeting, the parties will discuss and evaluate how the team can work together to improve education, review work practices to minimize risk of exposure or injury to employees, and evaluate best practices. - 25.
+High Level Containment.
 Swedish recognizes the contributions of caregivers who have volunteered to participate in the High Level Containment Team (HLC).
 If, due to exposure as part of this team, an employee is unable to work, the employee will be placed on paid administrative leave during the quarantine and immediate treatment period.
 If, during the quarantine period, the employee requires housing, employer will arrange for and cover costs of said housing.
-Any costs incurred for transport or treatment, beyond those covered by worker's compensation or employer-sponsored health insurance, will be paid by the employer.
+Any costs incurred for transport or treatment, beyond those covered by worker's compensation or employer-sponsored health insurance, will be paid by the employer. - 26.

-- 15. Chemo Certification.
-The parties will meet to develop a training and certification for chemo handlers in the pharmacy department.
-This certification will be applicable - 16.
 Safe Lift Education and Assistance Program.
 The parties have a mutual interest in increasing patient and employee safety.
 The programs, a joint process called Safe Lifting Education and Assistance Program ("SLEAP"), will assess injury data from previous years to determine most effective times, days of the week, and units for the SLEAP to focus on.
 Swedish will commit to having at least one appropriately trained staff person per campus (Issaquah and Ballard, Cherry Hill, and Edmonds), except for First Hill which shall have at least two staff.
 The SLEAP on each campus will work together to perform lifts, educate and train staff in proper use of lift equipment, assess equipment, keep records, and will be a safe patient handling resource.
 Following a 60 day SLEAP training and start-up phase, the effectiveness, focus, and potential needs for expansion of the SLEAP, as well as injuries during the year will be assessed at minimum yearly at the same time of year that the annual nursing staffing plan approval process occurs.
 The parties will develop a methodology to assess whether SLEAP has sufficiently improved patient and employee safety, and will evaluate the financial return on investment of the program.
 The parties agree that a subcommittee of the ABC committee will meet within the first three (3) months after ratification of the new Agreement to examine data to create a SLEAP at each campus, with the SLEAP in place at all campuses within one year post ratification.